What She Can Do

 Without a word, the girl stood and made her way to her room, her mind racing.

 Forgotten childhood memories rushed at her.
-Borka, the cow, and the farmer's belt, when the heavy milk pail spilled fresh milk by accident.
+Borka, the cow, and the farmer’s belt, when the heavy milk pail spilled fresh milk by accident.
 The winter cold of the attic, with the wind whistling through the rafters.
-Another melody mixed in, the sound of a lute and a man's velvet voice.
+Another melody mixed in, the sound of a lute and a man’s velvet voice.
 She remembered how that voice had lured her down from the attic.
-Crouching by the kitchen curtains, she had listened to the song.
+Crouching by the kitchen curtains, she listened to the song.

 The soft light of the candles by the bed filled the room.
-She stepped toward the bed, lifted the worn-haired doll that the singer had bought her at one of the markets.
+She stepped towards the bed, lifted the worn-haired doll that the singer bought her at one of the markets.
 She hugged it close and, sniffling quietly, turned towards the wardrobe.
-She didn't hear the faint click of the door behind her, just as the wardrobe's handle struck the wood.
+She didn’t hear the faint click of the door behind her, just as the wardrobe’s handle struck the wood.

 Her whole body froze, her movement cut off mid-way.
 But a moment later, she turned around with the agility of a panther and threw herself onto the man.
 She buried her face in his shoulder, holding him tightly.
 She would recognise this voice among a thousand others, the one that had sung to her about life and wonders.